+The subject property comprises a semi detached villa with porch addition to the front and single storey rear extension.

-The subject property comprises an extended semi-detached villa located within popular Giffnock district, lying to the south of Glasgow City Centre, where surrounding properties are similar in age and character.
+The subjects are located within a mainly residential area lying to the south of Glasgow city centre where surrounding properties vary in age and character.